You do need to know when to plant broccoli to ensure success with your homegrown crop.

 Can you grow broccoli all year?

-You can't grow broccoli all year, as it is a cool season crop, but you can choose to plant your seeds or plug plants at different times of the year, as above, to ensure a harvest for many months on end.
+You can't grow broccoli all year, as it is a cool season crop, but you can choose to plant your seeds or plug plants at different times of the year, as above, to harvest broccoli for many months on end.

 Sarah Giles is a freelance journalist who writes about her two main passions: gardening and food.
 For the last ten years she has been gradually designing her country garden, slowly been putting into practice all the garden design ideas she's been mulling over for years, although she admits she is forever starting on a new project, so it's a constant 'work in progress'.